MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 - NOCSH
 ms.custom:
 - Audio Conferencing
-description: Le service de migration de réunion (MMS) est un service qui s’exécute en arrière-plan et qui met automatiquement à jour les réunions Skype entreprise et Microsoft teams pour les utilisateurs.
-MMS est conçu pour éviter aux utilisateurs d’exécuter l’outil de migration de réunion pour mettre à jour leurs réunions Skype entreprise et Microsoft Teams. ms.openlocfilehash: 81bd5f1e9304ff3ff6eedb901a50632aa6edd73a ms.sourcegitcommit: 36f7ec432090683aedb77a5bd7856e1b10af2a81 ms.translationtype: MT ms.contentlocale: fr-FR ms.lasthandoff: 05/08/2020 ms.locfileid: "44163953"
+description: Meeting Migration Service (MMS) is a service that runs in the background and automatically updates Skype for Business and Microsoft Teams meetings for users.
+MMS is designed to eliminate the need for users to run the Meeting Migration Tool to update their Skype for Business and Microsoft Teams meetings. ms.openlocfilehash: da04e98269f20eca327b30c2bd40f3e5181523d0 ms.sourcegitcommit: a94a267c421a78587b0dbbea5fa167aad2882e9b ms.translationtype: MT ms.contentlocale: fr-FR ms.lasthandoff: 07/01/2020 ms.locfileid: "45012180"
 ---
 # <a name="using-the-meeting-migration-service-mms"></a>Utiliser le service de migration de réunion (MMS)